gabrix07/Projects/Speaker Recognition/Readme.md

 an analogous neural network, which was formed by memristors, resistances and electric capacitors.
 This classification method was analysed and finally compared to other methods commonly used in speaker recognition:

-* Vector quantization
+* Vector quantization - 32 Vectors
-* Gaussian Mixture Models
+* Gaussian Mixture Models - 4 Gaussian
-* Neural Network (superviced learning)
+* Neural Network (superviced learning) - 64 hidden neurons

 The programs were written in **Matlab**